Best life insurance for spouses (2024)

 • A term life policy can last up to 40 years, but it eventually expires.
 If an insured person dies while the policy is active, their beneficiary — who can be the surviving spouse or any other family member — will receive the death benefit.

-Permanent life insurance, on the other hand, doesn’t expire and comes with a cash value investment component.
+Permanent life insurance, on the other hand, doesn’t expire and comes with a cash value investment component you can take advantage of while you’re still alive.
 Whole life insurance is one of the most popular types of permanent life insurance policies.

 • In general, permanent life insurance is significantly more expensive than term life insurance.